scottopell/vim-xtext/README.md

 and then add the `GenerateVim.xtend` file from this repo alongside your mwe2 generator file.

-You can find the vim plugin at the path you specified above and from here you can either copy it into your `.vim` folder or you can put it in your `code` folder (or any arbitrary location) and then link to it with a package manager (recommended.)
+One step that needs to be done manually (for now) is chmod'ing the 3 ruby files that get generated so they can be run with the vim `system` call.

+Simply `cd` to the directory where you generated your plugin to and then run `chmod +x *.rb`

+Now add this folder as a vim plugin via your plugin manager.

+Common plugin managers are:
+- Vundle
+- Pathogen
+- Plug

-For instructions on adding a local vim plugin, see your plugin manager's documentation (vundle, plug, pathogen etc.)
+For instructions on adding a local directory as a vim plugin, see your plugin manager's documentation.

-For Plug you'd do something like this:
+For Plug you'd add something like this to your `~/.vimrc`
 ```vim
 Plug '~/code/FOA/vim-statemachine'
 ```